Innovative Uses for Drones in Agriculture

 Scouting Crop Health Monitoring

-Many farmers are familiar with using satellite imagery to monitor crop performance and identify potential issues, the use of drones with normal optical cameras allows farmers to get a closer, more real-time picture of what is happening with their crops.
+Many farmers are familiar with using satellite imagery to monitor crop performance and identify potential issues.
+The use of drones with normal optical cameras allows farmers to get a closer, more real-time picture of what is happening with their crops.
 The option to get higher resolution images and data even when there is cloud cover provides farmers with the ability to respond more quickly should issues be identified.

 Monitoring Field and Pasture Conditions with Drones

-Another area where agriculture drones have started to make an impact on crop and livestock yields is through monitoring of field and pasture conditions.
-Whether you're growing crops or grazing livestock the conditions of your field or paddock are critical to the health of your plants and animals and to your resulting yields.
+Another area where agriculture drones have started to make an impact on crop and livestock yields is through the monitoring of field and pasture conditions.
+Whether you're growing crops or grazing livestock, the conditions of your field or paddock are critical to the health of your plants and animals and to your resulting yields.

 By leveraging drones, farmers and ranchers are able to keep an eye on overall soil health and conditions without needing to do regular 'boots on the ground' scouting and soil sampling.
 Agricultural drones can help to identify drainage patterns, look for overly wet or dry spots, help identify grazing rotation timing, and can also monitor nitrogen levels to support the precision application of fertilizers.